ped-dyn-emp/PeTrack/docs/source/export/trajectory.md

 add marker ID
 : Adds the ID of code markers to the export as well.
 Note that the ID of the person will be put at every point in the trajectory, not only at the points at which the marker was recognized

-## TRC-File

-The `.trc` files are the internal trajectory file format from PeTrack.
-They are not meant for consumption by any other program but PeTrack and no guarantees on the stability of the format are made.

-The `.trc` files can be exported and imported.
-They are the only files that contain **all** information PeTrack has about a trajectory and therefore the only files which recreate the original trajectories perfectly in import.

-When a `.trc` file is exported, its project associated itself with it.
-If PeTrack finds the file when the project is opened again, it is imported automatically.
-For finding the file PeTrack uses both, the absolute path to the file as well as the relative path of the `.trc` file to the `.pet` project file.

-Export options do not apply to `.trc` files.